Maurice K. Goddard State Park: Lake Wilhelm

-Lake Wilhelm is a warm water fishery, it lies partly within Maurice K. Goddard State Park and partly within the adjoining game lands.
-The common game fish found in the lake are largemouth and smallmouth bass, perch, crappie, bluegill, catfish, walleye, northern pike and muskellunge.
+Lake Wilhelm is a man-made reservoir and warm water fishery which lies partly within Maurice K. Goddard State Park and partly within the adjoining game lands.
+Common game fish found in the lake include largemouth and smallmouth bass, perch, crappie, bluegill, catfish, walleye, northern pike and muskellunge.
 All fishermen are expected to follow the rules and regulations of the Pennsylvania Fish and Boat Commission.
 Five natural gas wells have been drilled around Lake Wilhelm as of May 2009, with up to 15 more to follow.
 The state does not own the mineral rights under much of the park, but did work with the driller to minimize the impact of the wells on recreational uses of the park.

 The portions of Lake Wilhelm that are within Maurice K. Goddard State Park are open to watercraft up to 20 hp.
-There is a 241 space marina and a 48 space dry land mooring area that is open from May 1 to October 31.
+There is a 241-space marina and a 48-space dry land mooring area that is open from May 1 to October 31.
 The marina has an ample parking lot for cars and trucks with trailers.
-There are four boat launches, a marina building and a fueling station.
-Rowboats, peddle boats, canoes and kayaks are available to rent.
+There are four boat launches, a marina building, and a fueling station.
+Rowboats, pedal boats, canoes, and kayaks are available to rent.
 Only non-powered boats are permitted in the portions of the lake that are within the state game land boundaries.
-All vessels must have a current registration from any state or a launch permit from the Pennsylvania Fish and Boat Commission.
+All vessels must have current registration from any state or a launch permit from the Pennsylvania Fish and Boat Commission.